VexA3/php-expressjs-boilerplate/README.md

 Boom, now you have a docker container running a PHP front end and an Express JS micro service side by side.

+The front end runs on `localhost`

+The Express JS backend runs on `localhost:9000`

 ## TODO List

 - [ ] Setup ENV variables